jeremyreeder/gridscout/docs/_posts/2020-09-09-solar-navigation-with-an-analog-watch.md

 #### (when north of the sun's path or directly on it)

 1. Position the watch dial vertically with the solar noon time at the top.
-2. Tilt the dial away from you by an angle equal to your latitude.
+2. Tilt the dial away from you by an angle equal to your latitude.<sup>a</sup>
 3. Identify the sun's reference point on your dial.
 You'll find it halfway from solar noon to the hour hand, searching leftward from solar noon in the morning or rightward in the afternoon.
-4. Rotate your body till the sun is aligned with its reference point.<sup>d</sup>
+4. Rotate your body till the sun is aligned with its reference point.<sup>e</sup>
-5. You're now facing southward.<sup>b</sup>
+5. You're now facing southward.<sup>c</sup>

-<sup>d</sup> When the sun is on your side of the equator, you can use a knife
+<sup>e</sup> When the sun is on your side of the equator, you can use a knife
 blade to cast a shadow on the dial as an alignment guide.
 Otherwise, it may still be helpful as an extended marker of the reference point.
 {:.tangent .indent}